Best Crypto Cards in Italy (2026)

 Local Payment Infrastructure

-Italy's payment culture has shifted dramatically toward contactless, accelerated by the 2020 cashback bonus (Cashback di Stato, now ended) which incentivized electronic payments and a 2023 law requiring all merchants to accept electronic payments (fines for refusal).
-PagoBANCOMAT is the domestic debit network, but Visa and Mastercard contactless work at virtually all merchants nationwide.
+Italy's payment culture has shifted toward contactless, accelerated by the 2020 cashback bonus (Cashback di Stato, now ended) which incentivized electronic payments and a 2023 law requiring all merchants to accept electronic payments (fines for refusal).
+PagoBANCOMAT is the domestic debit network, but Visa and Mastercard contactless work at most merchants nationwide.

 Apple Pay adoption in Italy is among the highest in Europe.
 Satispay (Italian P2P payment app) has over 4 million users but is bank-account-linked, not crypto-compatible.
 Nexi processes the majority of Italian card transactions.